-While some institutions have developed routines to manage human rights risks for direct financing to beneficiary companies (SEK, Swedfund), few routines or no exist when agencies/companies offer non-financial services, such as facilitation and match-making (SGU, Business Sweden, Sida).
+While some institutions have developed routines to manage human rights risks for direct financing to beneficiary companies (SEK, routines exist when Swedfund), few no or agencies/companies offer non-financial services, such as facilitation and match-making (SGU, Business Sweden, Sida).
 Arguably, such non-financial services are thus prone to become more "subtle" modes of State influence where human rights risk assessments simply go under the radar.
 Moreover, we found a perception among civil servants that the UNGPs are only applicable in cases where direct financing to business is involved.
 This is evidence of an incorrect but perhaps not uncommon understanding of UNGP commitments (see section 3).
 It reinforces the need for the State to provide support and training to raise awareness of what the UNGPs mean for different State actors.